opennomad/parrot-server/README.md

 ```

 ### /upload
 The `/upload` endpoint allows uploading, listing, fetching, and deleting of files.
+This can be used to test if there are upload limits in place.

+**Note: This is not intended to be a file server.
+There are no security or safety checks.
+There is no authentication.
+This is purely for debugging purposes.**

 ```sh
 # upload the file